 Ensure effective training is provided

 Ideally, you will be able to train your staff.
-You need not do this personally, it really depends on the size of the operation that you are running, but you must have input into it.
+You need not do this personally; it depends on the size of the operation that you are running, but you must have input into it.
 You need to think about the skills and knowledge that your team needs to be equipped with and then put plans into place to deliver them through effective training.
+Investing in Coaching Skills Training can be a crucial part of this process, helping to ensure that leaders are well-prepared to develop and guide their teams effectively.

 For newcomers, they must feel that no question is a bad question, so encourage them to check in on everything that is new to them.